Nk’Mip Desert Cultural Centre

 - Traditional meets modern

-Completed in 2007, this 1,600 acre desert conservation area – the largest remnant of the Great American Desert- is one of Canada’s most endangered places.
-Stewarding for its protection, the The Osoyoos Indian Band wanted to create a place that would protect and respect the land, celebrated the legacy of their people and that functioned in harmony with the site.
+Completed in 2007, this 1,600 acre desert conservation area - the largest remnant of the Great American Desert - is one of Canada’s most endangered places.
+The Osoyoos Indian Band wanted to create a place that would protect and respect the land, celebrate the legacy of their people and function in harmony with the site.

 - Largest Rammed Earth in North America